-Massachusetts became the to eliminate licensing for natural hair braiders, thanks to a bonding bill signed late Thursday by Gov. Charlie Baker.
+Massachusetts became the latest state to eliminate licensing for natural hair braiders, thanks to a bonding bill signed late Thursday by Gov. Charlie Baker.
 With a rich heritage spanning millennia, natural hair braiding is a beauty practice common in many African American and African immigrant communities.
 Unlike cosmetologists, braiders do not cut hair or use any harsh chemicals or dyes in their work.

 Yet Massachusetts was one of just seven states nationwide (and the only state in New England) that forced natural hair braiders to become licensed cosmetologists or hairstylists before they could work legally.
 In Massachusetts, a hairdresser license takes at least 1,000 hours of classes–an enormous burden, especially since many hairdressing schools don’t teach African-style braiding techniques.
 But now with the governor’s signature, braiding hair is finally exempt from the Bay State’s hairdressing regulations.

 “The government has no business licensing something as safe and common as braiding hair.
 This is a great win for entrepreneurship, economic liberty, and just plain common sense,” said IJ Legislative Counsel Jessica Gandy, who lobbied on behalf of the braiders.
 “Thanks to the advocacy of Sens.
 Nick Collins, Eric Lesser, and Ryan Fattman braiders across Massachusetts are no longer tangled in unnecessary red tape.”